 When speaking with friends and radio fans over the decades, a very common denominator is the universal “I love that song” moment.
 “It reminds me of….. (insert here).
 Well, I’m listening to the July 4th Edition of American Top 40 with Casey Kasem from 1970 and guess what?
 “I love that song” Moment!!!!
+This is the very first AT40!!!
+It’s the 50th anniversary.
 It’s incredible how music takes us back.

 I’m not sure why, but I was pretty excited about the new 70’s decade starting.
 There was a lot of publicity about it.
 Anyone remember “Here come the 70’s” series on CTV?
 Or that theme song by Syrinx “Tillicum”?
 There is a trivia toughy.